 How many manual processes (managing paper forms) does your business run?
 Automating all of them would require multiple point solutions and you still wouldn’t be able to fully automate your business since each business has custom use cases and differing needs.
 So you are paying money for solutions, without addressing all of your business use cases.

-Enterprise platforms offer all of your business process automation needs under one roof with the ability to digitize any process.
+Enterprise platforms address all of your business process automation use cases under one roof with the ability to digitize any process.